SC refuses to pass interim status quo order on survey of Gyanvapi-Shringar Gauri complex | Law-Order

 The top court, however, agreed to consider listing the plea of a Muslim party against the survey of the Gyanvapi premises.

-A bench headed by Chief Justice N V Ramana was told by senior advocate Huzefa Ahmadi, appearing for the Muslim side in the Gyanvapi mosque case, that a plea has been filed against the survey being conducted at the Varanasi site.
+A bench comprising Chief Justice N V Ramana and justices J K Maheswari and Hima Kohli was told by senior advocate Huzefa Ahmadi, appearing for the Muslim side in the Gyanvapi mosque case, that a plea has been filed against the survey being conducted at the Varanasi site.

-"Let me see," the CJI said on the urgent listing of the plea.
+"Let me see," the CJI said an urgent listing of the plea.

-"We have filed in relation to a survey which has been directed to be conducted in relation to the Varanasi property.
-This (Gyanvapi) has been a mosque since time immemorial and this is clearly interdicted by the Places of Worship Act," Ahmadi said.
+"We have filed about a survey which has been directed to be conducted about the Varanasi property.
+This (Gyanvapi) has been a mosque since time immemorial and this is interdicted by the Places of Worship Act," Ahmadi said.

 He said the direction to conduct a survey has been passed and the order of status quo is passed at the moment.